 Are Singing Lessons Worth it?

 Now, I’m sure that there are a lot of us out there who enjoy singing out loud to our favourite pop songs in the shower.
-The decibels bouncing off the bathroom tiles as we serenade an imaginary concert of adoring fans all in the safety of our own home.
-But aside from the fantasy of becoming the next Freddie Mercury, does singing have any benefit?
+The decibels bouncing off the bathroom tiles as we serenade an imaginary concert of adoring fans, all in the safety of our own home.
+But aside from the fantasy of becoming the next Freddie Mercury, do singing lessons have any benefit?

 “I first started private singing lessons when I was 9 years old.
-I had told my mom that I wanted to go for a lead role in our local community theatre group and she had said that singing lessons were a good place to start if I wanted to compete with the older children.
-It turned out she was right as later that year I got my first lead part.
-I haven’t stopped since.”
-Says Alex Wharram who teaches singing at Jigsaw Bexleyheath and manages Jigsaw Croydon and Sevenoaks.
+I had told my Mum that I wanted to go for a lead role in our local community theatre group, and she had said that singing lessons were a good place to start if I wanted to compete with the older children.
+It turned out she was right, as later that year I got my first lead part.
+I haven’t stopped since,” says Alex Wharram who teaches singing at Jigsaw Bexleyheath and manages Jigsaw Croydon and Sevenoaks.

 It’s true, singing has many social, physical and neurological benefits.
 Studies have shown that it can help ease stress, increase lung capacity and strengthen your muscles.
 In the long term this can help improve your posture and can prove to be hugely beneficial for our emotional wellbeing.

 “Singing a happy song can cheer you up when you’re feeling down” says Alex, “while a sad song can be very cathartic.”